Professional Overhead Expense Disability

 Protection For Your Practice And Your Future

-Notice: This coverage is not available to Members over age 65 or residents of Minnesota, North Carolina, or Vermont or Washington and foreign countries.
+Notice: This coverage is not available to ABA members over age 65 or residents of Vermont or foreign countries.

 Who Is Eligible?

-All ABA/ABE Members under age 65 in a firm with five or fewer attorneys may apply for coverage.
+All ABA/ABE members under age 65 in a firm with five or fewer attorneys may apply for coverage.
 To be eligible, you must be in Active Practice: actively performing the regular duties of your profession, at your regular place of business, for at least 30 hours each week; and you must reside in the United States (except Vermont), Puerto Rico (see It's Easy to Apply, below), or the U.S. Virgin Islands.
 Full-time students and those on active duty in the Armed Forces are not eligible.

 Pays Benefits Up To $10,000 Per Month.